-Windows 10 21H1 Start Menu Not Working
+Windows 10 22H2 Start Menu Not Working

 Basic Things to Check

-- Also, Open Windows Services and Make Sure Application Identity Service is running, If not Simply Right-click on it and start the service.
+- Also, Open Windows Services and Make Sure the Application Identity Service is running, If not Simply Right-click on it and start the service.

 Windows 10 Start Menu Troubleshooter

-Microsoft Well Aware of this Start menu problem, And Released A Start menu Troubleshooting Tool, helps find and fix Different Start menu-related problems.
+Microsoft is Well Aware of this Start menu problem, And Released A Start menu Troubleshooting Tool, that helps find and fix Different Start menu-related problems.
 Before Apply Other Solutions first run the official Start menu troubleshooting Tool and let windows to fix the problem itself.

 - First, Download the Microsoft Start menu troubleshooter, And Run As administrator.